Oregon man arrested in mosque arson attack

-Cody Seth Crawford, who was arrested without incident on Wednesday, was indicted on charges of arson and damaging religious property in connection with the fire at the Salman Alfarisi Islamic Center in Corvallis, federal officials said on Thursday.
+Cody Seth Crawford, 24, was arrested on Wednesday night and charged with arson in connection with the fire set November 28 at the Salman Alfarisi Islamic Center in Corvallis, the FBI said on Thursday.

-The two-page indictment said Crawford, 24, set the blaze on November 28 "because of the race, color and ethnic characteristics of ... individuals associated with that property."

-"Burning a house of worship because of hatred toward members of one religion is not just an attack on that religion, it is an attack on our core American values," Assistant U.S. Attorney General Thomas Perez said in a statement announcing the indictment, returned on Wednesday.

-If convicted on both counts, Crawford, a resident of Corvallis, faces a mandatory minimum sentence of 10 years in prison and could spend up to 30 years behind bars.
-He was due in court later on Thursday for arraignment.
+A news conference was set for later in the day to reveal more details of the investigation.

-The Portland Oregonian newspaper, citing an FBI affidavit, reported that Crawford had two other brushes with the law in December including an incident in which he was detained by police and hospitalized for psychiatric evaluation after he was seen waving a knife and ranting angrily about Islam.
+But the Portland Oregonian newspaper, citing an FBI affidavit filed in court, reported that Crawford had been detained by police and taken to a hospital for a psychiatric evaluation in December after he was observed waving a knife and ranting angrily about Islam.

-The fire at the mosque in November was confined to one office in the building and nobody was hurt.
+The fire at the mosque was confined to one office in the building and nobody was hurt.

-But U.S. Attorney General Eric Holder said the next day that federal authorities were investigating whether the arson was motivated by the arrest of a Somali-born teen, Mohamed Osman Mohamud, in a sting operation involving a fake bomb he is accused of trying to detonate at a crowded Christmas tree lighting on November 26 in Portland.
+But U.S. Attorney General Eric Holder said the next day federal authorities were investigating whether the arson was in retaliation for the arrest of a Somali-born teen, Mohamed Osman Mohamud, in a sting operation involving a fake bomb he is accused of trying to detonate at a crowded Christmas tree lighting in Portland.

 Mohamud, now 20, took some classes at Oregon State University in Corvallis, about 80 miles south of Portland, and had occasionally attended prayers at the Corvallis mosque.